lccruz/Products.Doormat/README.txt

 Getting started
 ===============

-After installing the product in your site, you can add a "Doormat" item to your Plone site.
+After installing the product in your site, you should have a "Doormat" item in your Plone site, which should show up in the folder contents of the site.
 Inside it, you can create a hierarchical structure of Columns, Sections, links (both internal and external), Documents (Plone's Page type), and Links to a Collection (DoormatCollection).